-Malm goes about his task properly; begins with the birth of life, definition, principle, explains the circle of coal, the great role of blue green algae, the photosynthesis.
+Malm goes about his task properly; beginning with the birth of life; definition, principle, explaining the circle of coal, the great role of blue green algae, the photosynthesis.
 The reader is brought on an expedition of epochs and eons, and taken on a journey through the revolution of oxygen, the cambric revolution, i.e. when animals appear, and earlier events of mass extinction on Earth.

 It is a somewhat brushy educational tour entertained by telescope and microscope, in a jungle where the processes, the concepts, the metaphors from various researchers’ worlds of imagery pile up.
 Now it is illuminating, now it is a bit confusing.

 Some words are key to the theme.
 Biosphere, referrals, cyclic causality, spandrels, liminality; the concepts give witness to a victory over an outdated view of nature that has impeded insights, and, thus, has contributed to the mistaken prognosis of the IPCC.
 It is not recommendable to count only species separately; each species must be considered in relation to other species.
 It is wanting to regard ecosystem as separate, or to miss the fact that organisms are fellow creators of the environment.
 The progression of nature cannot be understood as exclusively gradual, it develops in leaps, and collapses in landslides.